victortanzy123/govtech-assignment-swe/readme.md

-# GovTech - Golang Assignment
+# GovTech - Golang Assignment (Full Name: Tan Zuu-Yuaan@Victor Tan)

 ## How to run the application